jdleslie/AHK-WindowGrid/README.md

 # AHK-WindowGrid
 Cycle through window positions, inspired by the [gTile](https://github.com/gTile/gTile) extension for Gnome.

 I created this to streamline workflow on a 21:9 ultra-widescreen display where I like to organize windows as 25%, 50%, 25% so my main task is in the center.
-Perhaps this will be useful for you as well!
+Halves, thirds, and quarters are also useful.
+Perhaps this will be helpful for you as well!

 Works for me with [AutoHotKey](https://autohotkey.com) (AHK) 1.1.30